 - Food plays a role in stroke risk, particularly a diet that’s high in trans fats, saturated fats, and cholesterol.

-If you have additional questions about stroke recovery, connect with the experts at Johnson Memorial Health.
+If you have additional questions about stroke recovery, connect with the Stroke Care experts at Johnson Memorial Health.
 We were recently awarded Stroke Ready Certification by the Healthcare Facility Accreditation Program for excellent staff training and expert home health and outpatient stroke therapy.